bylaws- updated 2024

 ARTICLE V - GOVERNING BODY

-EHSYF shall by governed by a Board of Directors, hereafter referred to collectively as “the Board”.
-The Board shall consist of the President, Vice President, Secretary, Treasurer and Membership Chairperson, which will comprise the Executive Council.
+EHSYF shall be governed by a Board of Directors, hereafter referred to collectively as “the Board”.
+The Board shall consist of the President, Vice President, Secretary, Treasurer and Membership Chairperson, which will comprise the Executive Board.
 In addition, the Board will consist of seven-at-large members at least two of whom must be of high school/college age.
 Advisory members may be added to the Board at the discretion of the President.
 EHSYF shall indemnify the member of the Board against any claims, legal actions or any other harm as they may be named a party to, from actions arising while carrying out business for EHSYF, so long as they acted in good faith and with reasonable care.
 No officer or member shall receive or at any future time may receive any pecuniary profits from the operation of EHSYF.
 The Board may propose rules, policies and procedures to govern the day-to-day operation of EHSYF.
 These rules, policies and procedures will come into effect by a simple majority vote of the Board present.
-The Board will give the membership thirty (30) days notice of its intent to vote on these proposed rules policies and procedures.
+The Board will give the membership thirty (30) days notice of its intent to vote on these proposed rules, policiesrules policies and procedures.
+The governing body is responsible for maintaining adequate coverage for liability insurance to utilize any venues in use year to year.

 ARTICLE VI - ELECTIONS OF OFFICERS